The Fox and the Hound 2

 The Fox and the Hound 2 is a 2006 American animated direct-to-video buddy adventure film produced by Walt Disney Pictures and Disneytoon Studios, and an intermediate follow-up to the 1981 Walt Disney Animation Studios film The Fox and the Hound.
 The film takes place during the youth of Tod and Copper, before the events of the later half of the first film.
 The plot of The Fox and the Hound 2 involves Copper being tempted to join a band of singing stray dogs called "The Singin' Strays", thus threatening his friendship with Tod.

 The film was directed by Jim Kammerud and features the voices of Reba McEntire and Patrick Swayze (in his only voice role).
 The film had an official soundtrack album released on November 21, 2006.
-The film was released on December 12, 2006 and received generally negative reviews, with critics calling it a pale imitation of its predecessor.
+The film was released by Walt Disney Home Entertainment on December 12, 2006 and received generally negative reviews, with critics calling it a pale imitation of its predecessor.